MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2017-08-01"
   date_end = "2020-08-01"
   description = """
+  **What are the drivers of rising vaccination exemptions in Texas schools?**
   * Supervised by Dr. Lauren Ancel Meyers in the UT Austin Department of Integrative Biology
   * Analyzed the Texas counties and school districts most at risk of an outbreak due to high conscientious vaccination exemption rates, which have more than doubled in the past six years.
 Fit an array of models to identify sociodemographic predictors of these exemptions.

+  **How many isolation beds are needed to protect people experiencing homelessness in Austin from COVID-19?**
   * Modeled demand for COVID-19 isolation beds for the Austin homeless population based on epidemic projections; discussed findings with city leaders."""

 [[experience]]